JoshEflin/lazy-config/README.md

 # My Neovim Config

 ## Description
-I coded some stuff and boy was it fun

 This is the second iteration of my neovim Config.
 It is Heavily influenced by

 https://www.youtube.com/watch?v=w7i4amO_zaE
-This youtube Video made by The Primeagen, he works at netflix btw.
+This youtube Video made by The Primeagen.

-This is the prequel to the DotSkeez.

 ## Contributing